-4. Lord Lupton CBE Independent Non-Executive Director and Chair of Lloyds Bank Corporate Markets plc
+► Lord Lupton CBE

+Independent non-executive director and Chair of Lloyds Bank Corporate Markets plc

-Appointed: June 2017
+Appointed: June 2017 (Board), August 2017 (Chair of Lloyds Bank Corporate Markets plc)

-Extensive international corporate experience, especially in financial markets

-Strong board governance experience, including investor relations and remuneration

-Regulatory and public policy experience
+- Extensive international corporate experience, especially in financial markets - Strong board governance experience, including investor relations - Regulatory and public policy experience - Significant experience in strategic planning and implementation

-Significant experience in strategic planning and implementation Lord Lupton was Deputy Chairman of Baring Brothers, co-founded the London office of Greenhill & Co., and was Chairman of Greenhill Europe.
+Lord Lupton was Deputy Chairman of Baring Brothers, co-founded the London office of Greenhill & Co. and was Chairman of Greenhill Europe.
 He is a former Treasurer of the Conservative Party and became a Life Peer in October 2015, serving on the House of Lords Select Committee on Charities.

-External appointments: Senior Advisor to Greenhill Europe, a Trustee of The Lovington Foundation and Chairman of the Board of Visitors of the Ashmolean Museum.
+Senior Advisor to Greenhill Europe, a Trustee of The Lovington Foundation and Chairman of the Board of Visitors of the Ashmolean Museum.